-The student is required to develop a SMART goal focused on injury prevention, administration, assessment, and therapeutic interventions during an athletics preseason..
+The student is required to develop a SMART goal focused on assessment and therapeutic interventions for the upper extremity.
 The plan is due by 5:00 PM on September 7, 2020.

 • Skills Review (5 points each = 25 points)

 The student is required to demonstrate mastery in five skills learned in previous semesters.
 All skills reviews are to be completed by 5:00 PM on September 7, 2020.